johnamccull/R3D5--2.12/README.md

 controller_main.cpp - main program execution loop on controller

-controller_wireless.cpp - defines wireless communication functions used by robot to send data to controller
+controller_wireless.cpp - defines wireless communication functions used by controller to send data to robot for commanding motor speeds